 So that means you have a 39% of making £24.94 and a 61% chance of going broke before you get there.

 The System Applied to the 2018/19 Premier League Season

-To make money you need to pick teams that are going to score goals, obviously.
+In order to potentially find success with your bets, you need to pick teams that are going to score goals, obviously.
 A good place to start would have been with the top 4, so let’s assume that we take on the top four teams from that season in Manchester City, Liverpool, Tottenham, and Chelsea to see how far this process would have got us.